Sailing ship tactics: Initial tactics

-The line of battle tactic that allowed efficient use of broadside fire was not put into general use until the mid 17th century, as was described by English General at Sea Robert Blake in his Laws of War and Ordinances of the Sea.
+The line of battle tactic that allowed efficient use of broadside fire was not put into general use until the mid-17th century, as was described by English General at Sea Robert Blake in his Laws of War and Ordinances of the Sea.
 The previous solution was to make sailing ships fire backwards from the stern, as a defensive measure, or forward from the bow, as an offensive measure.
-The latter was only partially achieved either by canting (angling) the side guns towards the bow or stern as far as the ship's structure would allow, or by placing guns on the sterncastle and fire them in an arc on either side of the forecastle.
+The latter was only partially achieved either by canting (angling) the side guns towards the bow or stern as far as the ship's structure would allow, or by placing guns on the sterncastle and firing them in an arc on either side of the forecastle.
 Both solutions were problematic since they created a blind spot dead ahead and made it especially difficult to hit low-lying targets, like galleys.
 The method that was deemed most effective by contemporaries was to simply counter the threat of galleys with other galleys.

 Despite the technical innovations, naval cannon fire also remained grossly inaccurate except at very close ranges.
 Difficulties in achieving standardization in metallurgy meant that all guns allowed for considerable "windage", meaning that bore diameters were about 10 percent larger than their ammunition.
 Combined with inefficient gunpowder and the difficulties inherent in firing accurately from moving platforms meant that naval tactics for sailing ships throughout the 16th century remained focused on boarding as a means of decisive victory.

 Naval tactics in the Age of Sail were primarily determined by the sailing and fighting qualities of the sailing warships of the time.
 Three factors, in particular, constrained what a sailing admiral could order his fleet to do.